AlexJReid/blog/content/posts/monoblok-mixer/index.md

 ## Why not threads?

 I am just-about intelligent enough to resist adding threads and start sharing structures with locks or atomics.
+And the more I work on monoblok, the more I think that restraint is the feature, not the limitation.
+A single core, used well, is a quietly wonderful thing.
+There's one place state lives and one schedule it changes on.
+Reasoning about the system is the same as reading the code top to bottom.
+Performance is predictable: the working set sits in one core's L1 and stays there.
+Crashes are reproducible and profiles are legible.

 Processes sidestep all of that.
 Each worker is a normal monoblok with no idea it's part of a fleet.
 The hot path inside a worker is identical to the hot path inside a standalone monoblok.
 State, including the LVC and rule state, snapshots and warm-starts per worker, exactly like before.